-2. 6 Implementing blank tests
+2.6 Field sample blanks

-- Generally, in net sampling of microplastics, the net is cleaned thoroughly from its outside before the start of a sampling run to ensure no plastic particles are left inside the net.
-The influence of plastic particles remaining in the net on the survey results can be significant, especially in sea areas where the quantity of sampled microplastics is relatively small.
-Therefore, cleaning just before each sampling run is particularly important to prevent plastic particles from clothing, equipment, the vessel's paint, etc. from entering the net and affecting the results. - In CMSM 2018, blank tests were carried out eight times in a similar manner to those reported (GESAMP, 2019) by washing the net before towing, comparable to washing after towing, by hanging the net with a crane and pouring pumped sea water from the outside the net, then counting the microplastics in the cod end.
+Generally, in the net sampling of microplastics, the net is cleaned thoroughly from its outside before the start of a sampling run to ensure no plastic particles are left inside the net.
+The influence of plastic particles remaining in the net on the survey results can be significant, especially in sea areas where the number of sampled microplastics is relatively small.
+Therefore, cleaning just before each sampling run is particularly important to prevent plastic particles from clothing, equipment, the vessel's paint, etc. from entering the net and affecting the results.

+- Blank tests were carried out for a research vessel eight times in a similar manner to those reported (GESAMP, 2019) by washing the net before towing, comparable to washing after towing, by hanging the net with a crane and pouring pumped sea water from the outside the net, then counting the microplastics in the cod end.
 Two microplastic particles were observed on average. - A similar blank test was carried out for a net that had been kept in a natural fiber bag for a long time after being thorough cleaning at the end of a survey.
-This specific net was observed to contain many particles (n=24 particles), indicating that contamination may occur during storage. - · Nets should be washed thoroughly just before each sampling run due to the risk of contamination during storage. - A blank test is recommended to be conducted for at least one of several nets to be used for a survey, as it can confirm whether sampling procedures such as washing have been carried out properly without contamination.
+This specific net was observed to contain many particles, indicating that contamination may occur during storage. - Blank tests for the fishing boat was also carried out, and the results clearly identified particles of paint and cushioning material fragments generated from the fishing boat.

+- Nets should be washed thoroughly before each sampling run due to the risk of contamination during storage. - It is necessary to take extra care to avoid contamination with regard to on-board operations and the storage of nets. - A field blank test is recommended to be conducted for at least one of several nets to be used for a survey, as it can confirm whether sampling procedures such as washing have been carried out properly without contamination.
 When towing multiple times, it would be desirable to periodically conduct blank tests to ensure particle contamination has been sufficiently controlled.